My Publications on Death and The Afterlife

 “Afterlife, Judaism and Christianity.”
-Pages 156-161 in Wiley-Blackwell’s Encyclopedia of Ancient History, eds.
-Roger S. Bagnall, Kai Broderson, Craige B. Champion, Andrew Erskine, and Sabine R. Huebner.
-Wiley-Blackwell, 2012.
-This article appears as “Afterlife, Judaism and Christianity,” pages 1-5 in the online, subscription-only, edition of Wiley-Blackwell’s Encyclopedia of Ancient History, eds.
-Roger S. Bagnall, Kai Broderson, Craige B. Champion, Andrew Erskine, and Sabine R. Huebner.
-Wiley-Blackwell, 2012.
+Pages 156-161 in Wiley-Blackwell’s Encyclopedia of Ancient History.
+Edited by Roger S. Bagnall, Kai Broderson, Craige B. Champion, Andrew Erskine, and Sabine R. Huebner.
+Malden, Mass.: Wiley-Blackwell, 2012.
+This article appears as “Afterlife, Judaism and Christianity,” pages 1-5 in the online, subscription-only, edition of Encyclopedia of Ancient History (Wiley-Blackwell, 2012).

 Interviewee in the documentary film Hellbound?
 Directed by Kevin Miller.
 Produced by David Rempel.
 September, 2012.